BigSoftVideo/DOTEbase/glossary.md

 ### User Interface (UI) <a id='ui'></a>

 The [User Interface](ui.md) is the visual (and aural) presentation of the computer application to the user.

+## Video panel <a id='video-panel'></a>

+The video panel displays a viewport of the selected or cued media file that matches the DOTE transcript and/or project that is currently active.
+If toggled, the video panel tracks the original video-cues in the referenced DOTE transcript and project.
+As the media stream plays in the DOTE project, the video and pan/zoom will match that

 ### Video-cue <a id='video-cue'></a>